 '''

-READ BINARY FILE filename [SITES] a b ... z
+READ BINARY FILE filename [SITES] a\ b\ ...\ z

 '''

-Read a binary (unformatted) file previously written by the WRITE subcommand (see below) or by another program.
 See the specification of the WRITE command for details of the file structure.

 Note that the axes for each site are assumed to be the same as when the file was originally written.
 No axis information is contained in the binary file, so it is important to ensure that the axes are correctly defined before the polarizabilities are read.